 - Light olive oil or your choice of oil

-- Add your salt.
+Add your salt.

-- Start pulsing the processor and start drizzling in the oil.
+Start pulsing the processor and start drizzling in the oil.

-- You want to just add enough oil to get the sort of paste consistency you personally like in peanut butter.
-I pulse my processor rather than go for an all out blitzing as I like the crunch and don’t want to get that slick smooth paste.
+You want to just add enough oil to get the sort of paste consistency you personally like in peanut butter.
+I pulse my processor rather than go for an all-out blitzing as I like the crunch and don’t want to get that slick smooth paste.

-- When you get the consistency you like simply scoop it all out into a jar and enjoy any way you like.
+When you get the consistency you like simply scoop it all out into a jar and enjoy any way you like.
 Scrape out the processor and lick your fingers!

-How long will this keep
+How long will homemade nut butter keep?

 This nut butter will keep in the fridge for up to 2 weeks.

-How to serve
+How to serve nut butter